Non-asymptotic convergence rates for the plug-in estimation of risk measures: Deviation inequalities

 where we set

-\item In a second step, notice that the same arguments (again, actually simpler as $J$ is bounded) as in the proof of Theorem \ref{thm:main.hedging.on.Linfty.intro} imply that there is some $b>0$ such that the supremum over $\gamma\in\mathcal{M}$ in the spectral representation \eqref{eq:rho.spectral.rep} of $\rho$ can be restricted to those $\gamma$ for which $\beta(\gamma)\leq b$.
+Note that, by Lemma \ref{lem:pw.meausrable}, the set $\mathcal{H}$ satisfies Assumption \ref{ass:pw.mb}. \item In a second step, notice that the same arguments (again, actually simpler as $J$ is bounded) as in the proof of Theorem \ref{thm:main.hedging.on.Linfty.intro} imply that there is some $b>0$ such that the supremum over $\gamma\in\mathcal{M}$ in the spectral representation \eqref{eq:rho.spectral.rep} of $\rho$ can be restricted to those $\gamma$ for which $\beta(\gamma)\leq b$.
 This implies